 Professor Hartman suggests using new methods to engage students such student response mechanisms and collaborative spaces for team projects.
 Millennials want experience alongside their learning.
 They increasingly volunteer and do part-time work.
 This also explains why they want flexibility in the workplace and want their bosses to act like their mentors.

 As institutions and workplaces integrate digital practices in their activities, there is also an increase in distance learning.
 According to the American Association of Community Colleges, there was a 4.7 percent increase in the enrolment of distance learning courses in 2013.
 If the numbers are increasing, this indicates that students are satisfied by the courses.

 The new students turning into employees have low memory retention.
 They have a vast amount of knowledge but not in-depth knowledge.
 With a low retention rate, they are better at learning in short bursts.
 Since online learning courses are usually self-paced, it provides a greater sense of independence and flexibility which is the highlight of a millennial’s life.
 This generation lives in a time when tuition fee is increasing every day, hence, distance learning saves them the living expense in another place and online course allow them to gain necessary qualifications to get basic jobs and earn money.
 (Bâby, 2016)

 A long distance affair

 While in the US, online learning has already become a common word of the mouth, the UK still struggles to gain an international positioning in this field.
-There is an inherent skepticism in the culture of UK which needs to be overcome for e-learning to thrive.
+There is an inherent scepticism in the culture of UK which needs to be overcome for e-learning to thrive.
 One way to do this is to provide reliable and quality accreditation, for example, Columbia University has a strong reputation in this market.
 This makes the role of online training providers significant.
-Educational organizations including Pearson are already providing accreditations useful for adding credibility to training professionals.
+Educational organisations including Pearson are already providing accreditation useful for adding credibility to training professionals.
 (Coleman, 2014)